Lake Pend Oreille | Pend Oreille River

 Permitting of stormwater discharges is triggered when a municipal population size reaches 10,000 which then requires cities to take certain actions to protect local waterways from stormwater pollution.

 Dump No Waste – Drains to Lake

 We also work to raise community awareness about how stormwater can impact water quality through the “Dump No Waste – Drains to Lake” Storm Drain Labeling Program.

 Stormwater monitoring can be a helpful tool in determining what exactly is in our stormwater and what types of best management practices should be put into place.
 Since stormwater regulation around our watershed is not yet required, there are no robust monitoring efforts taking place to help shed light on the types of pollutants that are common in our stormwater.

 LPOW is the only organization that has begun to study and collect data on the variety of pollutants entering our waterbody.
 Sandpoint was historically home to multiple industrial sites that were unregulated for decades.
-One site in particular applied toxic wood preservative and is currently under court order to mitigate its pollution to groundwater.
+One site in particular, a property site owned by Joslyn Manufacturing Company, applied toxic wood preservative and is currently under court order to mitigate its pollution to groundwater.
 To date, all mitigation measures have proven ineffective.

 We believe that proactive monitoring of stormwater is needed and will produce meaningful information that can be used to mitigate polluted runoff now and into the future.
 Our efforts to track stormwater pollution through monitoring are supported by generous community funding and citizen science.

 We are currently partnering with the City of Sandpoint to install a demonstration project that will test the efficacy of an innovative stormwater filtration system scheduled to be installed in the spring of 2021.

 Get involved today to help us protect our local waterways!